Renters’ Rights Act phase one: A practical guide for landlords

 End of Section 21 ‘no-fault’ evictions

 One of the most significant changes is the abolition of Section 21 of the Housing Act 1988.
-From May 2026, landlords will no longer be able to regain possession without providing a legally valid reason.
+Landlords can no longer be able to regain possession without providing a legally valid reason.

 This removes the ability to issue “no-fault” eviction notices and instead requires landlords to rely on Section 8 possession grounds, which are evidence-based.